omerakben/capstone-server/DOCUMENTATION.md

 4. **Configure environment variables**:
     - Copy `.env.example` to `.env`.
     - Set the `SECRET_KEY` in your `.env` file.
-    - For Firebase integration, you will need to obtain a service account key file (`.json`) from your Firebase project settings and set the `FIREBASE_SERVICE_ACCOUNT_KEY_PATH` in your `.env` file to its path.
+    - For Firebase integration, obtain a service account JSON and set `FIREBASE_CREDENTIALS_FILE` to its path (or provide the `FIREBASE_*` variables: project id, private key id, private key, client email, client id, etc.).
 5. **Run database migrations**:

     ```bash